Mally’s Deontic Logic

-We will only explore the first two suggestions.
-Each of them will turn out to be sufficient, so the third proposal is overkill.
+The first two suggestions turn out to be sufficient, so the third proposal is overkill.

-We will first show that if Mally's deontic principles are added to a system in which the so-called paradoxes of material and strict implication are avoided, many of the "surprising" theorems (such as (34) and (35)) are no longer derivable and A ↔ !A is no longer derivable either.
-But most of the theorems which Mally regarded as "plausible" are still derivable.
-The resulting system is closely related to Anderson's relevant deontic logic (1967).
+First, if Mally’s deontic principles are added to a system in which the so-called paradoxes of material and strict implication are avoided, many of the “surprising” theorems (such as (34) and (35)) are no longer derivable and A ↔ !A is no longer derivable either (section 8).

-Mally's informal postulates (i)-(iii) and (v) are conditionals or negations of conditionals, i.e., of the form "if … then —" or "not: if … then —."
+Mally’s informal postulates (i)–(iii) and (v) are conditionals or negations of conditionals, i.e., of the form “if … then —” or “not: if … then —.”
 Føllesdal and Hilpinen (1981, pp. 5-6) have suggested that such conditionals should not be formalized in terms of material implication and that some sort of strict implication would be more appropriate.
-But this suggestion is not altogether satisfactory, for A → !A is derivable in S2 plus I′ and III′, and A ↔ !A is derivable in S4 plus I′ and III′, where → is the symbol of strict implication.
+But this suggestion is not altogether satisfactory, for both A → !A and A ↔ !A are derivable in the very weak system S0.90 plus I′ and III′, where → is the symbol of strict implication.

 In systems of strict implication the so-called paradoxes of material implication (such as A → (B → A)) are avoided, but the so-called paradoxes of strict implication (such as (A & ¬A) → B) remain.
 What would happen to Mally’s system if both kinds of paradoxes were avoided?
 This question can be answered by adding Mally’s axioms to a system in which none of the so-called “fallacies of relevance” can be derived (see the entry on relevance logic).

-In the following, we will add Mally's axioms to the most popular system of this type, relevant system R. The result is better than in the case of strict implication: most of the theorems which Mally regarded as surprising are no longer derivable, and Menger's theorem A ↔ !A is not derivable either.
-But many "plausible" theorems can still be derived.
+In the following, we will add Mally’s axioms to the prominent relevance logic R. The result is better than in the case of strict implication: most of the theorems which Mally regarded as surprising are no longer derivable, and Menger’s theorem A ↔ !A is not derivable either.
+But many “plausible” theorems can still be derived.

 Relevant system R with the propositional constant t (“the conjunction of all truths”) has the following axioms and rules (Anderson & Belnap 1975, ch.
 V; ↔ is defined by A ↔ B = (A → B) & (B → A)):